 CSAH has completed Phase 1 of the Tiny House Project and began Phase 2 in December 2019.
 Phase 1 of the community is currently home to 23 veterans and includes a clubhouse and tiny medical clinic.
-Phase 2 will provide an additional 24 permanent homes and 11 transitional homes for veterans experiencing homelessness.
-Each veteran will have their own tiny home and will have access to support and referral services.
-This community is named The Cove at Dundee and is located at 75 Dundee Street.
+Phase 2 will provide an additional 24 permanent homes and support services for veterans experiencing homelessness.
+This community is named The Cove at Dundee and is located at 75 Dundee Street in Savannah, GA.

 CSAH subcontracts with the City of Savannah to serve 54 households where the primary resident has an identified special need.
 Using the Housing First model and a Harm Reduction emphasis, CSAH provides case management, referrals to supportive services, and rental assistance to residents living in units across the City of Savannah.

 CSAH staff go into the community where individuals experiencing homelessness live and congregate to offer assistance, supplies, and referrals.
 Outreach occurs in homeless camps, under bridges, in abandoned buildings and on the street.

 CSAH staff provide intensive case work with individuals to address a variety of issues that lead to homelessness.
 Case managers provide resources and counseling to help individuals with medical concerns, chemical health assessments, mental health assessments, life planning, and food, clothing, and shelter options.

 In coordination with various nonprofit and government partners, CSAH staff coordinate access to community resources and referrals for service

 CSAH coordinates a large one-day resource fair for individuals experiencing homelessness each year.
 All homeless community service providers and congregations, businesses, government entities, and others interested in offering free goods and support services attend the fair.